Suburbia and the housing theory of everything

 Tyler’s reaction was much more sanguine - what’s the problem if people drive?
 It’s convenient.
 You have more space.
 Better living conditions.
 He had no problem living in the middle of nowhere America and driving around.

-Sure you sacrifice walkable cities, but you gain something in return.
-That can be valuable depending on what you want.
+Sure you sacrifice walkable cities, but you gain something in return and that can be valuable depending on what you want.